xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 4. Escalating explanation burden

-   * Any attempt to maintain adequate coverage of safety relevant behaviors leads to exponential or otherwise infeasible growth in explanation complexity measures, making oversight via interpretability unrealistic.
+   * Any attempt to maintain adequate coverage of safety-relevant behaviors leads to exponential or otherwise infeasible growth in explanation complexity measures, making oversight via interpretability unrealistic.

 ### 5.3 Intermediate regime

 We also allow an intermediate regime where:

-* Some subsystems or tasks remain in a low tension interpretability regime.
+* Some subsystems or tasks remain in a low-tension interpretability regime.
 * Others move toward high tension, especially those that involve emergent or strategic behavior.

 This regime is important for engineering decisions, but the primary distinction in Q123 is still between: